ArduPilot/ardupilot_wiki/plane/source/docs/geofencing.rst

 the APM to 'bounce' the plane off the geo-fence before the flight ends in disaster.

-Geo-fencing can be combined with any APM flight mode.
+Geo-fencing can be combined with any flight mode.
 So for a raw beginner, you would combine it with one of the stabilised flight modes (such as STABILIZE or FBWA).
 Once the pilot has gained some confidence you could combine it with MANUAL mode, which gives direct control of the plane and allows for the most interesting aerobatic manoeuvres.
-When used in this way the APM stays out of your way completely, just passing the controls to the servos directly, and only takes control if you go outside the fenced area or outside the defined altitude range.
+When used in this way the autopilot stays out of your way completely, just passing the controls to the servos directly, and only takes control if you go outside the fenced area or outside the defined altitude range.